dashdeckers/DocumentAnalyzer/README.md

 	- using the shortcut 'Control + s', or by
 	- clicking the 'Synchronize current project' option in the 'Project' menu.

-4. You should now see, in the text area, the programs attempt at transcribing the first PDF.
+4. You should now see, in the text area, the program's attempt at transcribing the first PDF.

 5. If you don't, close the program and open the file named 'filehistory.txt'.
 If every PDF file you have imported is listed in this file, then the program will think that you are done!
 Simply delete any (or every) of the PDF filenames from this file, then save it and re-open the program.

 ### Working on a project

+In essence, working on a project requires three steps:

+1. Transcribing PDF files to TEXT
+	The program automatically transcribes PDF files to TEXT files.
+In doing so, it uses the standard word list of the language you have selected for the project.
+However, many mistakes in the transcription are bound to occur.
+Headers, page numbers and other formatting are removed from the text.
+The text files need to be checked before words can be classified.
+This is what the program prompts you to do first.

+2. Assigning words to the categories
+	After all the transcriptions of the PDF files have been checked, you can the words assign words to the categories.
+For automated assigning of words, you can import word lists to the documents for each category.

+3. Results
+	After all words have been assigned, the program will calculate the results.
+If you make changes to the word lists, the results need to be recalculated.

+These steps are detailed below

+### Correcting the text transcription and classifying words

 1. Open or create a project as described above.

-2. Imported some PDF files and make sure you see some transcribed text (also described above).
+2. Import some PDF files and make sure you see some transcribed text (also described above).

 3. Edit this text until you are satisfied with the transcription, do this by:
 	- editing the text directly, as you would a Word document,